NinaZumel/dark_tales_sleuth/content/pages/comments.md

 When I moved this blog from Wordpress, the comments did not come along.
 Since there weren't very many, it was easy to move them here manually.

-I've finally added a comment mechanism to this version of the blog, so you can now leave me a note directly beneath posts, or in the [Guestbook](/pages/guestbook/).
+I've finally added a simple comment mechanism to this version of the blog, so you can now leave me a note in the [Guestbook](/pages/guestbook/).
 You can also drop me an email, using the mail icon in the footer.

 </div>